-PairSoft Announces B2B Digital Payments Solution in Partnership with Finexio
+PairSoft Announces B2B Digital Payments Solution in Partnership With Finexio

-MIAMI, Aug.
-15, 2022 /PRNewswire/ -- PairSoft, a leader in integrated AP and procurement automation, today announced its payment processing partnership with fintech giant Finexio.
+ORLANDO, Fla., Aug.
+15, 2022 (GLOBE NEWSWIRE) -- PairSoft, a leader in integrated AP and procurement automation, today announced its payment processing partnership with fintech giant Finexio.

 PairSoft Pay, powered by Finexio, will further solidify the high performance of AP and procurement teams using PairSoft's comprehensive solutions.
 The new payment offering is a crucial element of PairSoft's vision for a harmonized, non-siloed spend management cycle that will save customers time and money through seamless automation and the elimination of fraud-prone paper checks.
 Additionally, the PairSoft customer experience will be amplified by one-click payments, increased security and control, high-touch supplier enablement, and multiple payment options for vendors.